dodona-edu/dodona-edu.github.io/en/references/tested/exercise-config/index.md

 ## General options

-The `evaluation` block can contain an `option` object with attributes that influence the general behaviour of TESTed.
+The `evaluation` block can contain an `options` object with attributes that influence the general behaviour of TESTed.
 We discuss each of these options below.

 ### `options.mode`